Competitive & Dynamic Business Environment

-A $1.8 billion innovation framework has seen investment in world-leading facilities such as the Australian Synchrotron, the Victorian Life Sciences Computation Initiative.
+A A$1.8 billion innovation framework has seen investment in world-leading facilities such as the Australian Synchrotron, the Victorian Life Sciences Computation Initiative.

 This historic, longstanding commitment helped Australia continue to capture the benefits of innovation right through the global financial crisis.

-The 2009-2010 INSEAD Global Innovation Index saw Australia jump eight spots on innovation performance to rank number 20 out of 132 countries.
+The 2013 INSEAD Global Innovation Index ranks Australia an innovation leader at number 19 out of 142 countries.